ycm-core/YouCompleteMe/README.md

 ### YCM conflicts with UltiSnips TAB key usage

-For whom wants to use Tab(Shft-Tab) key for both cycling through candidates and placeholder, add following codes in your vim configure file:
+For whom wants to use Tab(Shft-Tab) for both cycling through candidates and placeholders, add following codes in your vim configure file:

     let g:UltiSnipsJumpForwardTrigger = "<nop>"
     let g:UltiSnipsJumpBackwardTrigger = "<nop>"